Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Live Auditing

 \subsection{Deployment}

-We have deployed our live auditing system for the Wormhole bridge for a month.
-The system audits the deposit and withdrawal transactions between 10 blockchains, which collectively account for around 60\% of all withdrawal transactions on Wormhole.
-For the four weeks that our system has been operational, it has audited over 60,000 transactions in total (averaging more than 2,000 transactions per day).
-The system currently refreshes every minute (configurable), and sends email alerts if it observes a transaction violating the balance invariant or another auditing property (e.g., the destination chain in the deposit does not match the chain in the withdrawal).
+We have deployed our live auditing system for the Wormhole bridge over 10 months (October 2024 to June 2025).
+The system audits the deposit and withdrawal transactions between 10 blockchains, which we estimate account for around 40\% of all withdrawal transactions on Wormhole.
+Our system audited over 202\thou transactions (more than 900 transactions per day) and sends email alerts if it observes a transaction violating the balance invariant or another auditing property (e.g., the destination chain in the deposit does not match the chain in the withdrawal).

-In the time that our system has been operational, it has alerted on 22 transactions in six batches over four weeks.
-Upon manual inspection, we confirmed that all alerts were caused by previously unseen tokens (recall that in some cases we need to manually account for token-specific logic) or bugs in our code.
-Consistent with our retrospective analysis, the alert rate is very low at 0.03\% and raises fewer than one alert per day.
-This rate is on-par with other systems that have an alert budget (e.g., five alerts per day in the context of a lateral movement monitoring system~\cite{ho2021hopper}).
+In the time that our system has been operational, it has alerted on 103 transactions.
+Upon manual inspection, we confirmed that all alerts were caused by bugs in our code or the RPC services we used (e.g., failing to index a transaction, which typically resolves after retrying after a few minutes).
+Consistent with our retrospective analysis, the alert rate is very low at 0.05\% and raises less than one alert per day.

 In addition, while we have not observed any attacks during our monitoring period, we simulated three attack scenarios to confirm that the system alerts when expected.
 These three transactions represent three types of attacks: (1) a double-spend attack, (2) an unbacked withdrawal attack, and (3) an attack where the deposit and withdrawal amounts do not match.
 The system successfully alerted on all three.